LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 All three health care facilities cooperating in CityCare perform activities regarding the functions of patient admission and execution of diagnostic and therapeutic procedures.
 These functions performed by each health care facility are modeled only once at the domain layer.
-Ploetzberg Hospital is the only hospital offering “execution of MRI diagnostics,” whereas Ernst Jokl Hospital is the only hospital offering “execution of arthroscopic surgery procedure.”
+Ploetzberg Hospital is the only hospital offering "execution of MRI diagnostics," whereas Ernst Jokl Hospital is the only hospital offering "execution of arthroscopic surgery procedure."

-Entity types such as “patient,” “case,” and “order” that are used or updated in all three facilities are also modeled once at the domain layer.
+Entity types such as "patient," "case," and "order" that are used or updated in all three facilities are also modeled once at the domain layer.
 To visualize different health care facilities, labels (see grey rectangles) were used in the 3LGM^2 model.

 ### 3.11.3 The Logical Tool Layer of CityCare